-A complete guide to the four types of inventory in manufacturing
+A complete guide to the types of inventory

-How you manage your inventory can either make or break your manufacturing operations.
+How you manage your inventory can either make or break your operations.

-We’ll define what inventory is and explain the different types you will encounter in your manufacturing business — to support these definitions, we’ll look at the fictional Acme Corporation of Warner Bros fame and the different types of inventory they hold at their factory.
+We’ll define what inventory is and explain the different types you will encounter in your business — to support these definitions, we’ll look at the fictional Acme Corporation of Warner Bros fame and the different types of inventory they hold.

 Get the ultimate guide to inventory management